sengelha/streaming-percentiles/README.md

 ## About the Library

-This is a cross-pltaform library with implementations of various percentile algorithms on streams of data.
+This is a cross-platform library with implementations of various percentile algorithms on streams of data.
 These algorithms allow you to calculate approximate percentiles (e.g. 50th percentile, 95th percentile) in a single pass over a data set.